espanato/whittle_estimation_for_hawkes_processes/README.md

 # Whittle Estimation for Hawkes Processes

-This repository contains two files:
+This repository contains three files:
 - A Jupyter notebook for the implementation of the Whittle estimation in Python with some time execution graphs
+- The R code used to compute the execution times
 - The C++ implementation of the Whittle estimation

 ## Dependencies